UNCF Works with Bipartisan Support to Provide Relief for Eight Private HBCUs

 UNCF worked with a bipartisan coalition including Representatives Budd, Adams and Scott, and with the DOE and Trump administration, to provide financial relief for institutions most impacted by the economic downturn in 2008 and the Parent Plus Loan crisis

 Recently, the U.S. Department of Education announced the list of eight private historically black colleges and universities (HBCUs) that are the first institutions impacted by the newly minted “deferment authority” of the HBCU Capital Finance Program.
-The institutions are Bennett College (Greensboro, NC); Florida Memorial University (Miami Gardens, FL); Huston-Tillotson University (Austin, TX); Saint Augustine’s College (Raleigh, NC); Shaw University (Raleigh, NC); Vorhees College (Denmark, SC); Wilberforce University (Wilberforce, OH); and Wiley College (Marshall, TX).
+The institutions are Bennett College (Greensboro, NC); Florida Memorial University (Miami Gardens, FL); Huston-Tillotson University (Austin, TX); Saint Augustine’s College (Raleigh, NC); Shaw University (Raleigh, NC); Vorhees College (Denmark, SC); Wilberforce University (Wilberforce, OH); and Wiley University (Marshall, TX).
 All eight schools are UNCF-member institutions.

 UNCF, noting the burden of the payments on its member institutions, worked with bipartisan partners at a hurried pace to have language empowering the secretary of education with the authority to grant loan deferment with a $10 million appropriation added to the FY 2018 Omnibus Appropriations Law, which was signed into law by President Trump in March.
 In addition to deferments for future fiscal years, the awarded institutions also received refunds from the federal government for their payments made during this current fiscal year.